 Composed by: George Martin

 “Sacrifice” is a tense, dissonant tribal cue which builds in intensity through orchestral strikes and, despite its simplicity, is very thrilling.
 The action does get a little repetitious on album, as Martin’s variation of the Bond theme pops up continually.
 But some do stand out.
-“Boat Chase” is a short but great chase cue which actually features “Here Comes the Bride” as James Bond’s adventures crash a wedding, along with one of the best uses of the upbeat theme from the title song.
+“Boat Chase” is a short but great chase cue which actually features “Here Comes the Bride” as James Bond’s adventures literally crash a wedding.
+“Boat Chase” concludes with one of the best uses of the upbeat theme from the title song.
 “Underground Lair” is a very good closing cue for the extended 2003 album, featuring abundant references to Paul McCartney’s song.

 George Martin’s style here probably wouldn’t work beyond this one film, but it makes for a very fun and pleasing listen.
-Live and Let Die features one of the greatest title songs in history, upbeat yet dramatic cues, and heavy usage of some very good themes, resulting in one entertaining package which thrills.
+Live and Let Die features one of the greatest title songs in history, upbeat yet dramatic cues, and heavy usage of somegood themes, resulting in one entertaining and thrilling package.

 Rating: (score) 8/10 original album (6/10)

 - Live and Let Die (sung by Paul McCartney & the Wings) (3:12)

 - Just a Closer Walk with Thee/New Second Line (2:15)

 - Bond Meets Solitaire (2:41)